battlesquid/skyline/.github/README.md

 ## Features

-- Highly customizable, parametric-based model editor with options to change username text, font, tower size, base shape, and more.
+- Highly customizable, parameter-based model editor with options to change username text, font, tower size, base shape, and more.
 - Ability to generate multi-year skylines
 - Performant, changes are applied in real-time